adaltas/node-csv/README.md

 Node.js [`stream.Transform` API][stream_transform].
 It also provides a simple callback-based API for convenience.
 It is both extremely easy to use and powerful.
 It was first released in 2010 and is used against big data sets by a large community.

-[The full documentation of the "csv-parse" package is available here][home].
+[Documentation for the "csv-parse" package is available here][home].

 ## Features